Many-Body Anti-Zeno Thermalization and Zeno Determinism in Monitored Hamiltonian Dynamics

 \section{Zeno effect}

-Excessively frequent measurements can freeze the quantum state due to the Zeno effect, thereby suppressing its inherent randomness.
+The coupling of the system to the bath can give rise to the ZE \cite{Maimbourg2021,Heinrich2020}.
+When measurements on the bath are performed excessively often, the quantum ZE can effectively freeze the bath, suppressing its intrinsic randomness.
 For a finite evolution time $T$, if the number of measurements $n$ is too large, the bath will remain almost fixed in its reset state $|\phi_0\rangle$.
 Consequently, the probability of obtaining any measurement outcome other than the reset state approaches zero.
 The system therefore remains in a pure state, with the frame potential approaching one.

 The short-time dynamics can be analytically calculated in the limit of $\Delta t\rightarrow 0$, which allows us to investigate the asymptotic behavior of the frame potential.

 \begin{lemma} For a fixed total evolution time $T$, in the limit of $n \gg 1$, we obtain the following asymptotic lower bounds for the frame potential